-- 2.79 With the projected population growth in the borough, providing a sustainable and balanced stock of housing in terms of type, tenure and affordability to meet Wandsworth's needs is an important component of the Local Plan's strategy.
+- 2.81 With the projected population growth in the borough, providing a sustainable and balanced stock of housing in terms of type, tenure and affordability to meet Wandsworth's needs is an important component of the Local Plan's strategy.
 This requires a housing stock that provides a range of housing choice for a varied range of households: from young professionals to older retired people, for families, to those requiring low cost rented housing and those with specialist needs.
-This will be required to ensure that the borough remains attractive for residents at all stages of their lives. - 2.80 All housing needs to support healthy lifestyles, be well-maintained and fit within its community or neighbourhood.
-Where there is a need for ongoing management, such as for Build to Rent and student accommodation schemes, this needs to be properly secured to ensure that the specific housing need, the character of communities, and residents'

-expectation that amenity is protected are all met.
+This will be required to ensure that the borough remains attractive for residents at all stages of their lives. - 2.82 All housing needs to support healthy lifestyles, be well-maintained and fit within its community or neighbourhood.
+Where there is a need for ongoing management, such as for Build to Rent and student accommodation schemes, this needs to be properly secured to ensure that the specific housing need, the character of communities, and residents' expectation that amenity is protected are all met.
 If done well such development can co-exist harmoniously with its neighbours and contribute to the delivery of mixed and balanced communities.

-- 2.81 The provision of affordable housing, including for families, is a strategic priority to which new residential development will need to respond.
-The COVID-19 pandemic may lead to changes in relation to internal and external migration patterns, which could affect the type and size of homes needed.
-As such, there is a need for the Council to maintain flexibility in its approach to the market housing mix in order to be responsive to changing circumstances.
-Co-living will be discouraged unless it would be provided on sites that are not suitable for development for conventional units and it would not result in an over-concentration of single person accommodation in the neighbourhood to which it relates.
-This is to ensure that the dwelling stock supports the creation of settled and blended communities, and that the borough remains an attractive place for families. - 2.82 In order to support the delivery of Wandsworth's housing and affordable housing requirements, the Council is building 1,000 homes as part of its 'Housing for All' programme.
-This programme aims to help people of all backgrounds living or working in the borough to secure a home through a variety of tenures.
-The programme will not only bring forward affordable homes, but will also provide improved public and green spaces, including tree planting, children's play facilities, new community rooms, and cycling and pedestrian connections.
-Smaller, privately rented units which are often the only feasible option for residents faced with the high costs of housing and the shortage of affordable properties will also be provided.
+- 2.83 The provision of genuinely affordable housing, particularly for those in greatest need, is a strategic priority to which all new residential development will need to respond.
+Wandsworth has a very significant need for social housing with over 13,000 households on a local housing queue, including over 3,000 homeless households.
+To ensure that local households can access the homes they need, the Council will look to maximise the delivery of genuinely affordable housing, with a particular emphasis on social rented housing, across the plan period.
+Non-conventional housing will be discouraged unless it would be provided on sites that are not suitable for development for conventional units, would support the delivery of conventional affordable housing and it would not result in an over-concentration of single person accommodation in the neighbourhood to which it relates.
+This is to ensure that the dwelling stock prioritises those in greatest need, supports the creation of settled and blended communities, and that the borough remains an attractive place for families. - 2.84 In order to support the delivery of Wandsworth's housing and affordable housing requirements, the Council is building 1,000 homes as part of its Homes for Wandsworth' programme.
+This programme aims to help people in greatest need to secure a Council-rented.
+The programme will not only bring forward affordable, Council-rented homes, but will also provide improved public and green spaces, including tree planting, children's play facilities, new community rooms, and cycling and pedestrian connections.
+The Council is also committed to leading on ambitious, comprehensive renewal projects across its housing estates, including the Alton Renewal Plan.